 Koyna Dam-

-Rubble-concrete Koyna Dam is one of the largest Dam in India located in Maharastra on the koyna river.
+Rubble-concrete Koyna Dam is one of the largest dams in India located in Maharastra on the koyna river.

 Srisailam Dam-

-Srisailam Dam is a Gravity Dam and was opened to operate in 1981 with a huge power generation capacity of 1670MW on the Krishna river and further operated by APGENCO.
+Srisailam Dam is a Gravity Dam that was opened to operate in 1981 with a huge power generation capacity of 1670MW on the Krishna River and further operated by APGENCO.

-It has 512 meters long, 145 meters in height and 12 radial crest gates and with 616 square meters long reservoir.
-This project was firstly initiated by Chief minister Neelam Sanjiva Reddy in 1960.
+It is 512 meters long, 145 meters in height, and has 12 radial crest gates and with 616 square meters long reservoir.
+This project was first initiated by Chief Minister Neelam Sanjiva Reddy in 1960.

 Nathpa Jhakri Dam-

-Nathpa jhakri Dam is located in Rampur, Shimla, Himanchal Pradesh with 1500MW of power generation capacity situated on the satluj river.
-It is a concrete based Gravity Dam with an underground power station, run by SJVN Ltd.
+Nathpa Jhakri Dam is located in Rampur, Shimla, Himachal Pradesh with 1500MW of power generation capacity situated on the satluj river.
+It is a concrete-based Gravity Dam with an underground power station, run by SJVN Ltd.

 Sardar Sarovar Dam-

-This is a multipurpose dam capable to supply drinking water, Irrigation water and electricity to four Indian states like Gujrat, Madhya Pradesh, Maharastra and Rajasthan.
+This is a multipurpose dam capable of supplying drinking water, Irrigation water, and electricity to four Indian states Gujrat, Madhya Pradesh, Maharastra, and Rajasthan.

 Demerits of Sardar sarovar dam-